 Wanda graduated from the University of Iowa with a BSN.
 She was awarded the Master of Public Health in Maternal Child Health and Public Health Nursing by the University of Minnesota.
 She has worked as a public health nurse and public health nurse consultant with the City of Milwaukee, State of Indiana, City of St. Louis and Hennepin County.
 She has extensive nonprofit organization development experience having founded the Girls Clubs of St Louis and the Faith Community Nurse Network of the Greater Twin Cities.
 She is currently employed by Hennepin County and assigned full time to supporting the work of FCNN.

 Jessica graduated from the University of Nebraska, Lincoln, with a dual Bachelor of Arts degree in Health Services Administration and English Literature.
-She obtained her Master of Healthcare Administration and Master of Nursing degrees from the University Of Minnesota within the Twin Cities Campus.
-Over the last decade, Jessica has championed innovative healthcare initiatives within academia, provider settings, and retail.
-Prior to her current role within the Faith Community Nurse Network as Program Director, Jessica served as a management consultant to the YMCA to help define their healthy aging strategy.
-She also has held leadership positions within Target, the University of Minnesota, Allina Hospitals and Clinics, and Ecumen, a provider of homes and services for older adults.
-Her areas of expertise include strategy development, program development, as well as project and performance management.
+She obtained her Master of Healthcare Administration and Master of Nursing degrees from the University Of Minnesota.
+She currently serves as the Program Director of the Faith Community Nurse Network while leading over 50 nurses and professional community volunteers in active health promotion efforts throughout the Greater Twin Cities and Rochester areas.
+Over the last twenty years, Jessica has championed innovative healthcare initiatives within academia, provider settings, fitness and retail.
+She concurrently serves as a consultant with the YMCA to champion the launch of the George Wellbeing Center.
+In the past, she led the start-up of a wellbeing movement among over 350,000 team members of Target Corporation and the start-up strategy for Target Clinic.
+She has served as a past consultant to the YMCA and has held leadership positions with the University of Minnesota, Allina Health, and Ecumen, a provider of homes and services.
+Her areas of expertise include strategy development, program development, and performance management.

 Delores (Dee) Johnson Huanca, RN, BS, MS, FCN